 5. Understand your options

-Question & AnswerI’ve been charged with Unauthorized Possession of a Firearm.
+Question & AnswerI’ve been charged for driving under the influence of alcohol or drugs.
 What do I need to know?

 Your criminal case will only come to an end when one of these happens: